nassuphis/trip_to_trasquera/docs/README.md

 convinced it would do Sigrid a lot of good.
 We had a wonderful time there.
 After returning to Athens, we decided that a painting inspired by our time in Bugliaga would be the most fitting "thank you" gift to our gracious hosts.
-Initially, this plan involved just one painting, but Sigrid's enthusiasm for the place transformed it into a series of twelve, created over the next two years.
+Initially, this plan involved just one painting, but Sigrid's enthusiasm transformed it into a series of twelve, created over the next two years.
 This catalogue presents these paintings.
 </div>